 The U.S. Embassy Budapest and the Hungarian Fulbright Commission are pleased to announce Summer 2020 Study of the U.S. Institutes (SUSI) for students on the following themes: Study of the U.S. Institute on Education and the Future Work

-The Study of the U.S. Branch (ECA/A/E/USS) is pleased to invite candidate nominations from European posts and Fulbright Commissions for a summer 2019 Study of the U.S. Institutes for Student Leaders on the theme of Closing the Skills Gap.
-The program will take place during the June to August timeframe in 2019.
+The Study of the U.S. Branch (ECA/A/E/USS) is pleased to invite candidate nominations from European posts and Fulbright Commissions for a summer 2020.
 Exact dates will be communicated at a later time.

 Study of the U.S. Institutes (SUSIs) for Student Leaders are intensive short-term academic programs whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
 The five-week Institutes will consist of a balanced series of seminar discussions, readings, group presentations and lectures.
 The coursework and classroom activities will be complemented by educational travel, site visits, leadership activities, and volunteer opportunities within the local community.
 Each Institute will have 20 participants and will include a four-week academic residency component and a one-week integrated study tour to another region of the United States.
 During the academic residency, participants will also have the opportunity to engage in educational and cultural activities outside of the classroom.